Skip to main content

 • Reserve expensive models for complex reasoning

-• Monitor costs per provider weekly
+• Monitor costs per provider (squads exec list, squads usage)

 Avoid: